euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 	- **Regional**.
 Accessed frequently within a region.
 SLA 99.90%.
 Used for in-region analytics, transcoding. **Stores in specific GCP region** Cheaper than multi-regional but less redundancy.
 		- Data near the CE VMs for better performance in data-intensive computations.
 	- **Nearline**.
 Accessed less than once a month.
 SLA 99%.
 Long-tail content, backups
+		- Continuously add files and analyze them all at the end of the month
 	- **Coldline**.
 Accessed less than once a year.
 SLA 99%.
-Archiving, disaster recovery
+Archiving, disaster recovery.
 - **Access Control**
 	- IAM policies are inherited from Project > Bucket > Object
 	- Access Control Lists offer a finer control.
 They define who has access to the bucket and objects and what level of access they have.